BalogunEzekiel/Tommies/README.md

 # 👗 Perfectfit Fashion Store

+I developed a fully functional e-commerce web application for an online fashion store powered by PostgreSQL via Supabase, designed to provide a seamless and intuitive shopping experience—from product discovery to secure checkout.

+Built with Streamlit, the platform features a rich product display, dynamic shopping cart, order management system and a streamlined checkout flow.
+It integrates ***Flutterwave for secure online payments***, ensuring fast and reliable transactions.

+The backend is powered by PostgreSQL via Supabase, which handles:

+Authentication

+Database management

+Product catalog and inventory

+Order tracking and processing

+This robust architecture ensures a scalable, responsive, and user-friendly shopping platform tailored for modern online retail.

 I developed a fully functional e-commerce web application, PostgreSQL-powered via Supabase for an online fashion store, designed to deliver a seamless shopping experience from browsing to checkout.
 The application is built with Streamlit, powered by PostgreSQL via Supabase, and integrated with Flutterwave for secure online payments.

 ## 🛍️ Core Features